-To evaluate the code quality of the functions produced by TradeSweep and the baselines, we utilized Pylint6 and Radon7 as metrics.
-According to the documentations, Pylint analyzes source code for errors, warnings, and code smells, providing a quality score between 0 (inefficient) and 10 (efficient); Radon measures Cyclomatic Complexity, providing a rank from A (simplest) to F (most complex), with "A" indicating better readability and maintainability.
-For simple data preprocessing tasks, such as "Clean dates to yyyy-mmdd format", TradeSweep and the three baselines produced code of comparable quality and complexity, regardless of whether they utilized a code library (see Table V).
+warnings (e.g., unused import packages), and other aspects for Python functions, assigning a score between 0 (inefficient) to 10 (efficient).
+Radon calculates Cyclomatic Complexity, providing a rank from A (simplest) to F (most complex).
+For simple data preprocessing tasks, such as "Clean dates to yyyymm-dd format", TradeSweep and the three baselines produced code of comparable quality and complexity, regardless of whether they utilized a code library (see Table V).